JackSzwergold/Writing/memories/Going to See “The Shaggy D.A.” in Times Square in the 1970s with My Dad.md

 ***

-*Going to See the Shaggy DA in Times Square in the 1970s with My Dad (c) Copyright by Jack Szwergold; written on May 19, 2018.
+*Going to See “The Shaggy D.A.” in Times Square in the 1970s with My Dad (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*